-Please note Dr. McRae is considering taking a student for the fall and will be reviewing applications
+Please note Dr. McRae is interested in taking a student for Fall 2017

 Areas of expertise/research interests